What defines a Profession?

 Advancing the broader concepts of a profession and professionalism in IT will result in:

-- Create a profession that is respected and valued.
+- A profession that is respected and valued

-- Create a source of real pride and aspiration for IT practitioners
+- A source of real pride and aspiration for IT practitioners